 Since all public firms report at the same frequency, how were you able to attribute these effects to the quarterly report requirement?

 We studied the effects of three moments when companies were required to report more frequently.
-The first was 1955, when the U.S. Securities & Exchange Commission switched from requiring annual to biannual reports.
+The first was 1955, when the SEC switched from requiring annual to biannual reports.
 The second was 1962, when the American Stock Exchange required all newly-listed firms to report quarterly.
 The last was 1970, when the SEC began mandating quarterly reports.

 We studied 545 firms, matching firms that changed their reporting frequency with companies that were already reporting more frequently.
 We matched firms for size and industry and studied their annual investments and performance for the five years before and after the increase in their reporting frequency.
 We also controlled for other variables that might have affected the firms’ investments and performance, such as profitability, leverage and their investment opportunities.